EJay Day: Post-Idol

 The American Idol: Greatest Moments album, released October 1, 2002, features a recorded version of Day singing Edwin McCain's "I'll Be".
 The album reached No. 4 on the Billboard 200 chart.
 Although Day has never released a debut album of his own, he remarked during his American Idol run that he would likely title such an album Fire or Eye Candy.
 Following his elimination from the series, Day elaborated to Billboard that his dream would be to collaborate with The Neptunes on music similar to that of Britney Spears.
 Five months later, People magazine reported that Day was recording "demo tapes", and the following April, Day told Orlando Weekly that he had completed a song called "Come Into My World".
 In July 2003, "Come Into My World" was released as a single.
 According to Day's official website, the song found airplay on two radio stations in Atlanta.
 Currently, "Come Into My World" can be heard on Day's StarNow account, along with another original song, "My Lovin's Too Good Too Wait".
 Day's MySpace page included two additional tracks, "Just Let Go" and "One Good Beat", which can no longer be heard due to MySpace accidentally deleting millions of songs.

 In September 2006, it was reported by Gwinnett Daily Post that Day had recorded a full album.
 Evoking Day's single from three years earlier, this album would have been titled Come into My World.
 Although unreleased, the album was said to contain original songs, mixing R&B with pop.
 The publication was told by Day that "many of the songs were inspired by his experiences performing on cruise ships."
 Day's official website noted that the album's songs were written by Day himself, Charlie Morgan, and Georgi Ivanov.

-The LGBT publication Baltimore OUTloud reported in 2012 that dance music artists known as the Perry Twins were writing and producing new music for Day, although nothing more was said about Day in this article.
+In 2008, USA Today reported that Day was "beginning to record a dance album with producers the Perry Twins", and in 2012, the LGBT publication Baltimore OUTloud reported that the Perry Twins were writing and producing new music for Day.
 Two years later, on September 4, 2014, Day uploaded a song titled "Need You in My Life" to his YouTube channel.
 In the description, Day called this the first song on which he understood the "meaning [of] songwriting" and noted that it was inspired by a relationship in which he and the other person had to part ways, in spite of their strong feelings for one another.
 "Time was not on our side.
 It's usually like that for me...[but maybe], just maybe we would meet again", Day wrote about the song.